Use Lymwave with Claude Code through MCP

 What this Claude Code MCP workflow is for

 Claude Code helps developers work inside codebases, and MCP is a standard for connecting AI apps to external tools and systems.
-Lymwave MCP tools are being designed so Claude Code can access content marketing workflows directly from the developer environment.
+Lymwave MCP tools let Claude Code access content marketing workflows directly from the developer environment.

-This Claude Code MCP integration direction is for terminal and repository-based content operations.
-It is not a claim of full production availability or an official Anthropic partnership.
+This MCP workflow is available through the Lymwave MCP server for workspaces with bearer-token access and is useful for terminal and repository-based content operations.
+It is not an official Anthropic partnership.

 Workflow